Regenerative agriculture can transform your farm. Many crops and practices are available, but it is difficult to know which will work on your farm.

 Crop Suitability: How are the maps generated?

-The crop suitability maps on the Canopy Compass are based on the Savanna Institute's peer-reviewed crop suitability algorithm (Shea & Wolz, in review).
+The crop suitability maps on the Canopy Compass are based on the Savanna Institute's peer-reviewed crop suitability algorithm (Shea & Wolz, 2024).
 In this methodology, data on a crop's soil and climate preferences are first gathered from scientific literature, extension publications, and expert insights.
 Then, these preferences are used, in conjunction with soil and climate data, to predict how suitable a field is for a given crop.

 Your field is divided into zones of common soil and climate traits.
 For each soil/climate variable, each zone is classified as ideal, suitable, or unsuitable.
 If any single soil/climate variable is unsuitable in a given zone, that zone is deemed unsuitable as a whole, regardless of the suitability of other variables.
 The relative proportion of ideal vs. suitable variables in a given zone generates a 'suitability index', which is displayed on the maps.
 The suitability index should not be interpreted as directly proportional to growth rate or yield.